morteng/SF4/VALIDATION.md

 - Ensure tests use unique credentials to avoid conflicts
 - Clean up test data before each test run
 - Verify proper database state for each test
-- Use db_session.merge() to handle detached instances
+- Use proper context management for session handling
 - Ensure session persistence for audit log verification

 ## Audit Log Validation